xbolg47/thedrones/README.md

 # Some assumptions for the design approach:
  - Medication can be loaded on multiple drones provided the total weight of all the medications does not exceed the weight limit of the drone
+ - A medication cannot be loaded to the same drone twice
  - Preloaded 10 drones and 5 medications

 # Run